 The latter is hardwired, a less flexible, direct response to stimuli.

 According to Merriam-Webster, instinct is “a largely inheritable and unalterable tendency of an organism to make a complex and specific response to environmental stimuli without involving reason.”

 It is, therefore, likely to engage less complicated or deep processing.
 Instinct is innate, inherited, and hardwired into our brain’s circuitry as a result of millions of years of evolution.

-If a lion roars and I am unaware of it standing behind me, I jump, turn and, most likely, run for the hills.
-This action is more primal than intuitive or analytical– though most likely, there are shades of grey.
+If a lion roars and I am unaware of it standing behind me, I jump, turn, and, most likely, run for the hills.
+This action is more primal than intuitive or analytical – though most likely, there are shades of gray.

-Logic is analytical—the rational consideration of a problem.
-To complete our tax return, we rely on working through each question, completing each box, by reference to spreadsheets, post-its, or boxes of receipts.
+Logic is analytical – the rational consideration of a problem.
+To complete our taxes, we rely on working through each question, completing each box and referencing spreadsheets, sticky notes, or boxes of receipts.
 Tax advisers are unlikely to appreciate completion using an intuitive, gut feeling regarding how much we owe.